 Your customers need agile solutions when accessing knowledge, and your knowledge needs to evolve to meet changing customer demands.
 But as support teams try to keep pace with customers, updating content manually can take hundreds of hours with very few methods to establish or measure its success.

-AnswerIQ’s Analytics solution helps you understand where you have knowledge gaps, enabling your team to focus on creating exceptional content while mitigating common questions.
-Analytics automatically finds redundancies, ensuring your customers or your team always access the most relevant material.
+The Analytics solution for automating knowledge helps highlight where you have knowledge gaps, enabling your team to focus on creating exceptional content while mitigating common questions.
+Analytics automatically finds redundancies, ensuring your customers or your team always have access to the most relevant material.
 The solution even identifies content maturity, ensuring your team always taps into the most up-to-date solutions.